FHaddad99/Passing-Ability-Of-Messi/README.md

 # Evaluating Messi's Passing Ability

-This project evaluates Messi's passing ability using data from statsbombpy and Statsbomb360.
-I use the programming language Python to write the code for my analysis within Jupyter Notebooks.
-The project is a part of a technical interview process for SRC FTBL.
+This project evaluates Messi's passing ability using open-data from statsbombpy and Statsbomb360.
+The open data can be accessed using the following link: https://github.com/statsbomb/open-data.

+In this project, I use the programming language Python to write the code for my analysis within Jupyter Notebooks.

 # Libraries used